-1.3.4 The Mengapur Project
+1.3.4 The Mengapur Copper-Iron Project

+The Mengapur Project is a long -term potential project in the Company's pipeline of projects.
 Since acquisition of the Mengapur Project, the Company has carried out extensive exploration programs to confirm historical resources and metallurgical testwork in studying downstream products.
-The results when completed will be included in a preliminary economic assessment study.
-The resource confirmation drilling was largely completed in 2014 while metallurgical test work is pending completion.
-The Mengapur site has been placed into care and maintenance since fiscal 2015 due to a decrease in metal prices.
+The confirmation drilling was largely completed in fiscal 2014 while metallurgical work was continued in fiscal 2015 pending completion.
+The Mengapur site has been placed into care and maintenance since fiscal 2015 while management focuses on development of the gold portfolio.